hzau-liulab/MTB-HIV/README.md

 The format of the input file is as follows.
 You can also check the files in the ./examples/input directory.

 GSE29429_expression.txt
-The first column includes the Entrz IDs of genes and the first row includes the sample IDs.
+The first column includes the Entrez IDs of genes and the first row includes the sample IDs.
 ID_REF  GSM728539  GSM728540	GSM728541	GSM728542	GSM728543
 1915	  13.19218646	13.27446406	12.9607839	13.01710244	12.95647599
 2597	  11.14440333	11.5689425	10.99561171	11.42964211	11.28005156